The Story of MrJims.Pizza

 At the end of 2014 I changed the name of my company from Mr. Jim's Pizza to MrJims.Pizza.
 People have asked why I would change the name of the company after nearly 40 years.
 It's a long story.

 Six months later in June of 2005 I started thinking that this internet thing may catch on.
-If it did catch on and internet connection speeds increased, there my be people who would order pizzas online.
-I needed to get my foot in the door with the market so that my brand would be in the market already.
+If it did catch on and internet connection speeds increased, there may be people who would order pizzas online.
+I needed to get my foot in the door with that market so that my brand would be there already if it ever caught on.
 I re-contacted Jason to see if he was still running his site.
 He was.
 So we began setting up online ordering for MrJims.Pizza.
 In August of 2005 we took our first online order.
 At the end of May 2006 we became the first chain to have all locations accepting online orders.
-Then I hired Jason to work for me full time and build a web based point of sales system that could be used inside the store for our phone order takers.
+Then I hired Jason to work for me full time and build a web-based point of sales system that could be used inside the store for our phone order takers.

 Since that time our online orders have continued to increase and increase.
-It is now a big percentage of our sales.
+It is now the biggest percentage of our sales.
 I learned in Scientology that one must strengthen the cause of any affluence.
 I wanted to fully incorporate the idea of the internet into the actual brand to expand internet sales even further.

-A few years ago I began trying to think of different names for the company that would incorporate the idea of the internet into the brand.
+I began trying to think of different names for the company that would incorporate the idea of the internet into the brand.
 One of them was Pizza@MrJims.com.
 But none of my ideas seemed to gain traction with the friends and family that I surveyed.
-A couple years ago I found out that .pizza was going to be a new top level domain.
-That would give us the ability to use MrJims.Pizza which surveyed very well with everyone I asked.
-But I didn't even know when it would be available for end users.
+Then I found out that .pizza was going to be a new top level domain.
+That would give us the ability to use MrJims.Pizza, which surveyed very well with everyone I asked.
+I didn't even know when it would be available for end users.
 I even considered buying the whole .pizza top level domain.
-The fact that it was $185,000 just to sit at the table to then bid on the the top level domain thwarted my verve on that so I waited.
+The fact that it was $185,000 just to sit at the table to then bid on the the top level domain thwarted my verve, so I waited.
 I couldn't really do anything with the new name until we had the name secured.
 There was a degree of uncertainty for the entire future of the company for many months.
 Finally 10 Dec 2014 was set as the date when the public could buy .pizza domain names.
 By 10:00am on the 10th we owned MrJims.Pizza

-Mr. Wooley, MrJims.Pizza Executive Director, and our advertising agency worked at a fevered pitch for several weeks to nail down the final logo design for the new company name.
+Mr. Wooley, MrJims.Pizza Executive Director, and our advertising agency worked at a fevered pitch to nail down the final logo design for the new company name.
 And I must say, they did a fantastic job.
-We are still working to incorporate the new company name into all of our marketing materials and products.
-The pizza boxes aren't even in the stores yet.

 Free Booklet From MrJim